fbpx

 VIEWS

-Everyone has been a victim of overspending.
+Everyone has been a victim of overspending or impulse buying.
 You leave the house expecting to spend 1,000 shillings and you end up going way over your budget.
 The last time this happened to me, it had to do with shopping.
 I would buy clothes just about every weekend.
 It became such a huge problem because my wardrobe was overflowing and yet I still complained that I had nothing to wear.
 I was spending way beyond my means and it all came back to me.
 Eventually, I made a conscious decision to stop buying clothes and utilize what I have in my wardrobe.
 For about six months, I didn’t buy any clothes at all, and the benefits were evident.

 I’m sure everyone has that one thing where most of their money goes.
 More often than not this one thing can easily be avoided.
 Someone once advised me to keep a receipt of all the things I spent money on and then analyse it at the end of the month.
 This is how you realize that you are actually wasting money.